Generation X: Continued growth in college enrollments

 In the U.S., compared to the Boomer generation, Generation X was more educated than their parents.
 The share of young adults enrolling in college steadily increased from 1983, before peaking in 1998.
-In 1965, as early Boomers entered college, total enrollment of new undergraduates was just over 5.7 million individuals across the public and private sectors.
-By 1983, the first year of Gen X college enrollments (as per Pew Research's definition), this figure had reached 12.2 million.
+In 1965, as early Boomers entered college, total enrollment of new undergraduates was just over 5.7 million across the public and private sectors.
+By 1983, the first year of Gen X college enrollments (per Pew Research's definition), this figure had reached 12.2 million.
 This was an increase of 53%, effectively a doubling in student intake.
 As the 1990s progressed, Gen X college enrollments continued to climb, with increased loan borrowing as the cost of an education became substantially more expensive compared to their peers in the mid-1980s.
 By 1998, the generation's last year of college enrollment, those entering the higher education sector totaled 14.3 million.
 In addition, unlike Boomers and previous generations, women outpaced men in college completion rates.